D'Orbigny's slider: Brazil

-This species can be owned only with specific documentation.
+In Brazil the species Trachemys dorbigni can be owned only with specific documentation.
 The purchase invoice must contain the popular and scientific name, and designate the number of animals.
-Also required is a certificate of origin, invoice number and the number of commercial breeding of wildlife as recorded in the Brazilian IBAMA.
+Also required is a certificate of origin, invoice number, and the number of commercial breeding of wildlife as recorded in the Brazilian IBAMA.

-It is forbidden to release the animals in nature and is subject to the penalties provided in the law No. 6.938/81 and No. 9.605/98.
+It is forbidden to release the T. dorbigni in nature, and doing so is subject to the penalties provided in laws No. 6.938/81 and No. 9.605/98.

-If the owner can no longer keep it, the store that made the sale is obliged to take the animal back, the animal will be shipped back to the only farm allowed to breed them in Brazil.
+If the owner can no longer keep it, the store that made the sale is obliged to take the animal back, and the animal will be shipped back to the only farm allowed to breed them in Brazil.

 Uruguay

-In Uruguay turtles can only be owned with specific documentation and, as they are a protected species, commercialization is forbidden.
+In Uruguay T. dorbigni can only be owned with specific documentation and, as it is a protected species, commercialization is forbidden.